henrykorir/react-360/docs/photos-and-videos.md

 VideoModule.resume('myplayer'); // Start playback
 ```

 The `VideoModule` provides a video player wrapper to support playing video on React side.
-Calling `const player = createPlayer(handle?: string)`, will return a `VideoPlayerInstance`, and `VideoPlayerInstance` provides following methods:
+Calling `const player = createPlayer(handle: string)`, will return a `VideoPlayerInstance`, and `VideoPlayerInstance` provides following methods:
  - `play(options: VideoOptions)` - begin playback of the video.
 The options object can take the following keys:
     - `source` - The video source.
     - `startPosition`: the video will seek to this position when start playing